 Whilst many people might associate shoe bites with the skin around the heels or at the side of your foot, many people forget that your toes can also suffer.

 If you have toe deformities such as hammer toes or bunions then you are more likely to suffer from friction and rubbing because your foot doesn’t match your shoe shape.
-To protect your toes then think about buying toe caps or toe protectors to shield those problem areas.
+If you want to know how to avoid shoe bite in these areas then you need to protect your toes and think about buying toe caps or toe protectors to shield those problem areas.

 There are tons of different types of toe protectors on the market and many can even be cut to size so that they meet your specific needs.
 These toe caps are a perfect example of a product that can help provide cushioning in closed shoes and stop blisters and shoe bites.